 Callisto’s cratered surface lies at the top of an ice layer, which is estimated to be about 124 miles (200 km) thick.
 An ocean, which is thought to be at least 6 miles (10 km) deep, could be directly beneath the ice.

 Scientists predict that a regional reservoir about 6 miles (10 km) deep lies under a shell of ice 20 to 25 miles( 30 to 40 km) thick at Enceladus' south pole.
-This underground ocean is thought to feed the moon’s impressive jets, which spray from deep fissures (called “tiger stripes”) in the moon’s surface.
+This underground ocean is thought to feed the moon's impressive jets, which spray from deep fissures (called "tiger stripes") in the moon's surface.
+In 2015, Cassini flew through the plumes and found hydrogen, one of the three primary necessities for life.

 Titan is believed to have a salty subsurface ocean—as salty as the Dead Sea on Earth— beginning about 30 miles (50 km) below its ice shell.
 It is also possible that Titan’s ocean is thin and sandwiched between layers of ice, or is thick and extends all the way down to the moon’s rocky interior.